georgekenison/starter-academic/content/authors/admin/_index.md

 I am a research fellow in Computer Science and Informatics at Liverpool John Moores University.
 Before moving to Liverpool, I was a research associate, at the Technische Universität Wien, working in Formal Verification and Program Analysis.
 I was previously a research associate in Infinite-State Systems and Dynamical Systems at the University of Oxford.

-My research interests span asymptotic properties of groups, symbolic dynamics, linear dynamical systems, formal methods, and decision problems.
-Much of my recent work considers the Skolem and Positivity Problems, two long-standing open decision problems, for recurrence sequences.
+My academic interests lie in computational aspects of Algebraic Dynamical Systems and their applications in Verification and Program Analysis.
+My research advances scientific frontiers in the Theory of Computation and Computational Complexity through the design and analysis of algorithms.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV.{{< /staticref >}}

-{{< icon name="envelope" pack="fas" >}} g.j.kenison@ljmu.ac.uk
+{{< icon name="envelope" pack="fas" >}} g.j.surname@ljmu.ac.uk